moaazsidat/react-native-qrcode-scanner/README.md

 propType: `number`
 default: `0`

 Use this to configure how long it should take before the `QRCodeScanner` should be displayed.
-After that the camera will be inactived and press the view to reactivate it.
+After that the camera will be inactive and press the view to reactivate it.
 The `0` default means it's always on.

 #### `topContent`